Graham Little (b. Dundee, UK, 1972) studied at Goldsmiths College, London, MA (1997); Research Associate (1998).

 Museum acquisitions include: Hammer Museum, Los Angeles; The Museum of Contemporary Art, Los Angeles; and Museum of Modern Art, New York.

-In July 2019, Alison Jacques Gallery will publish a monograph on Graham Little’s wall based works from 1999 to present.
+Alison Jacques Gallery published a monograph on Graham Little’s wall based works from 1999 to present in June 2019.
 The publication includes an essay by writer and author Martin Herbert and an introduction by Laura Smith, Curator at Whitechapel Gallery, London.